QuaSi-Software/Documentation/docs/resie_transient_effects.md

 [^Wetter1996]: Wetter M., Afjei T.: TRNSYS Type 401 - Kompressionswärmepumpe inklusive Frost- und Taktverluste.
 Modellbeschreibung und Implementation in TRNSYS (1996).
 Zentralschweizerisches Technikum Luzern, Ingenieurschule HTL.
 URL: [https://trnsys.de/static/05dea6f31c3fc32b8db8db01927509ce/ts_type_401_de.pdf](https://trnsys.de/static/05dea6f31c3fc32b8db8db01927509ce/ts_type_401_de.pdf)

-## Non-linear part-load efficiency
+## Part-load ratio dependent efficiency

+**Trait:** PLR-dependent efficiency

 Most components can be operated not only at full load, but also in part load operation.
 Due to several effects like the efficiency of electrical motors, inverters or thermal capacity effects, the efficiency of a component in part load usually differs from its efficiency at its full load operation point.
 How exactly the efficiency changes in part load depends on the specific component.
 Here, the general approach implemented in the simulation model is explained to consider part-load dependent efficiencies.
-This method needs to be extended for heat pumps which is described in the corresponding section.
+This method considers only the effect of the part load operation.
+Components that also operate at different efficiency depending on temperatures, specifically heat pumps, require to extend this method, which is described in the corresponding section of the component.

-The part-load ratio (PLR) in general is defined as:
+The part-load ratio (PLR) in general is defined as

-\(PLR = \frac{\text{average loading power (el. or th.) of the component during current time step}}{\text{maximal possible power (el. or th.) of the component}} \)
+\(PLR = \frac{\text{average loading power (el. or th.) of the component during current time step}}{\text{maximal possible power (el. or th.) of the component}} = \frac{E_{useful}}{E_{design}} \)

+with \(E_{design}\) being the design power of the component, usually rated to a certain output power.
 The change of the efficiency with respect to the PLR can be given as curve, for example as shown in the following figure for the efficiency of a motor in part-load operation (Source: Eppinger2021[^Eppinger2021]):

 <center>![motor efficiency](fig/230124_motor_efficiency_Eppinger2021.JPG)</center>